Pienskoi/SelfAssessment/Skills/JavaKotlin.md

 - Kotlin Language Features
   - Inline Functions and Reified Type Parameters: 🖐️ used
   - Companion Objects: 🖐️ used
-  - Operator Overloading: 🎓 known
+  - Operator Overloading: 🖐️ used
   - Delegated Properties: 🎓 known
   - Destructuring Declarations: 🖐️ used
   - Type Aliases: 🎓 known
 - Functional Programming in Kotlin
-  - Immutability and Pure Functions: 🎓 known
+  - Immutability and Pure Functions: 🖐️ used
-  - Sequence and Collection Operations: 🎓 known
+  - Sequence and Collection Operations: 🖐️ used
-  - Lazy Evaluation: 🎓 known
+  - Lazy Evaluation: 🖐️ used
 - Coroutines and Asynchronous Programming
   - Coroutine Builders and Contexts: 🖐️ used
   - Structured Concurrency: 🎓 known